gyuho/learn/doc/etcd_raft_algorithm/README.md

 	// Volatile state on all servers.
 	//
-	// commitIndex is the index of latest(or highest)
+	// commitIndex is the index of the latest(or highest)
 	// committed log entry.
 It starts with 0 and increases
 	// monotonically.
 	commitIndex int